WebAssembly/component-model/design/mvp/CanonicalABI.md

   store(cx, p2, U32Type(), ptr + 4)
   return [event]
 ```
-If `async` is not set, `wait_on` will prevent other tasks from executing in
+If `async` is not set, `wait_for_event` will prevent other tasks from executing
-the same component instance, which can be useful for producer toolchains in
+in the same component instance, which can be useful for producer toolchains in
 situations where interleaving is not supported.
-However, this is generally
+However, this is generally worse
-worse for concurrency and thus producer toolchains should set `async` when
+for concurrency and thus producer toolchains should set `async` when possible.
-possible.

 `wait` can be called from a synchronously-lifted export so that even
 synchronous code can make concurrent import calls.
 In these synchronous cases,